DecentSoftware-eu/DecentHolograms-Wiki/docs/general/setup.md

 Creating a hologram is easy, simply use the command below to get started.

-> ```html
+> ```command
 > /dh create <name> [initial content]
 > ```

-!!! tip
+/// tip
 By default, the hologram will spawn with a single line that reads "Blank Line".
 You can change the default line content in the [config.yml]() file or specify the content in the command as shown in the example provided.
+///

 ### Edit lines [[More]](commands/hologram-line.md) { #edit-lines }